ilozano2/spring-cloud-gateway-active-health-check/README.md

         loadbalancer:
           configurations: health-check
 ```
 All the endpoints will be checked periodically using the Spring Boot Actuator health endpoint automatically.
 You can also customize some options like `spring.cloud.loadbalancer.health-check.<your-service-name>.path` and `spring.cloud.loadbalancer.health-check.interval`.

 > Note: Default Health Check configuration will check the upstream service endpoints using the `/actuator/health` endpoint by default, which requires activating Spring Actuator in your upstream service.

-For more options, check https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerClientsProperties.java and https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerProperties.java
+For more options, explore the [LoadBalancerClientsProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerClientsProperties.java and https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerProperties.java) class

 Note: There is a built-in feature in Spring Cloud Gateway that will deploy all the services available as routes.
 This post describes the opposite, so we are declaring routes that will be load balanced including active health check.

+# 2. Registering endpoints for your services

+In the previous section, you have specified a Load Balanced URI (lb://your-service-name), but now you need to register the endpoints associated with the service name of the URI.
+We are visiting some approaches in the following sections.

 ## Static approach

 You can activate client load balancing statically configuring the property `spring.cloud.discovery.client.simple.instances`.
 It is a map whose key is the service name (used by the lb://<service-name> URI) and the value is an array of `org.springframework.cloud.client.ServiceInstance` objects that will point to the upstream services.

-Some of the benefits of static load balancing are
+Some benefits of static load balancing are
 * Load balancing could distribute traffic between multiple instances, sharing any stress of the services and reducing the probability of crashing
 * Fault tolerance